 As an Amazon Associate, I earn from qualifying purchases.

 One bite of this pasta with lemon butter garlic sauce and you’ll realize that a fabulous dinner doesn’t need to be complicated.
-In under 15 minutes, you’re going to have perfect al dente noodles tossed with a luscious lemon sauce.
+In under 20 minutes, you’re going to have perfect al dente noodles tossed with a luscious lemon garlic butter sauce.

 A simple dinner that tastes amazing?
 Let’s do this!

-- This recipe serves 2-3 if you’re using this as a main dish, or 4-6 if you want it as a side.
+- This recipe serves 2-3 if you’re using it as a main dish, or 4-6 if you want it as a side.

 - The sauce is thick and creamy.
 If you prefer a thinner sauce, set aside 1/3 cup of pasta water instead of 1/4 cup.

-- Garlic – if fresh garlic is too strong for you, cook the butter and garlic on low for longer to soften it, or replace with some Air Fryer Roasted Garlic or Instant Pot Roasted Garlic.
+- Garlic – if fresh garlic is too strong for you, cook the butter and garlic on low for longer to soften it, or replace it with some air fryer roasted garlic.

 - Dry lemon?
 Roll the lemon on the counter while applying pressure to make it juicier.